How to Care for Container Plants in Cool Temps

 Knowing when cold weather could kick in is the first, and perhaps most crucial, step in this mission.
 If your elephant's ear accidentally encounters frost, you might be out of a plant.
 The other part of this process is knowing which plants to move and where they'll go.
 Some will enjoy prime seating in front of a bright window while others would prefer a cool, dark basement where they can go dormant for the season, like a sort of botanical hibernation.

 When To Bring Potted Plants Inside

-Different provinces in Canada have different climates, so it’s good to know when cool temps are headed your way.
+Different regions have different climates, so it's good to know when cool temps are headed your way.

 - You'll also want to leave some wiggle room—about a week—to work on acclimating your plants before they go inside (more on that below).
 Plan ahead!

 Not all of your outdoor container plants are fit for indoor living without a big setup like the pros use (we're lookin' at you, tomatoes).
 While veggie plants don't acclimate easily, not to worry—there are still plenty of leafy friends that can join you for a winter retreat.
 Take the time to plot out where each one is going based on their needs, and keep in mind that your transitional plants should be kept away from inside-only plants for several weeks, until you're certain there are no signs of pests.

 - Near a bright window or under a grow light: Tender perennials (ferns), tropical plants (hibiscus), herbs, succulents, and certain annuals (geraniums, lantana, begonias)—plus, of course, any houseplants you moved outdoors for the summer.

 - In a basement or cool, dark place: Tender bulbs—dahlias, elephant ears, calla lilies, caladiums—can go dormant.
 This just means you stop watering them and tuck them somewhere cool and dark.

 Now that you know where your plants are going to go, follow these steps to get them prepped for life inside.

 Acclimate Your Plants